vishnu803/PoPL-Project/README.md

-# Frontend Phase of a C Compiler
+# VSA Compiler

 ## Basic idea

 The basic idea here is to use LEX and YACC to design a compiler.
 The input to the LEX is a set of regular expressions in addition to actions.
-The output here is a table driven scanner called lex.yy.c.
+The output here is a table driven scanner called lex.yy.c
 The input to the YACC is stream of tokens produced by the LEX file.
-It translates a given Context Free Grammar (CFG) specifications into a C implementation y.tab.c.
+It translates a given Context Free Grammar (CFG) specifications into a C implementation y.tab.c

-## Building a C Compiler Using Lex and Yacc
+## Building the VSA Compiler Using Lex and Yacc

 ### Features of the Compiler